|Time Taken :||11hrs|

 The skirt is a circle skirt made from acetate, the shop ran out of duchess satin so I had to make do, you can only see a small part of it any way.
 I attached this onto the bodice and then used an invisible zip.

 I used the same pattern (M6838) to make the overskirt, with some modifications.
 From the picture on the pattern, it didn't look as full as I'd want it, so I decided to extend the oval shape into basically a 3/4 circle skirt for each half.
 So essentially, the overskirt is 1.5 of a circle.
 I used duchess satin for the top layer and black polycotton for the lining, I wanted a matte and light fabric for the lining to contrast with the black skirt.
+I bought some triangular patterned lace to sew along the hem of the skirt.

 I created a waistband out of duchess satin, used a normal zip for the back and created a bow by sewing two rectangles together, inserting thick wadding and then gathering the middle, this was sewn on directly to the waistband.